-In this paper we employ application-specific cost functions, i.e. we compute cost functions per application.
+In this paper we employ both application-specific cost functions as well as cross-application cost functions.
 In fact, on a specialized system with dedicated long running applications, it is appropriate to consider a cost function that is specifically tuned for the given application.
-Nevertheless, given the fact that the cost functions appear to be fairly similar across the various applications, see Figure 5, choosing application-independent cost functions could be a viable scenario for general-purpose environments.
-Such a scenario is likely to produce results that are only slightly worse compared to the ones presented in this paper.
+Nevertheless, given the fact that the cost functions appear to be fairly similar across the various applications, see Figure 5, choosing application-independent or cross-application cost functions could be a viable scenario for general-purpose environments.
+In this paper we evaluate both scenarios.

-3.3 GCH at Work
+3.3 GCH at work

 The information that is collected through our offline analysis is now communicated to the VM to be used at runtime.
 Jikes RVM reads all profile information at startup.
 This contains (i) a list of methods that represent the FCPs, (ii) the live/time pattern per FCP, and (iii) the cost functions for the given garbage collector.
 Jikes RVM is also modified to dynamically instrument the FCPs.
 The instrumentation code added to the FCPs examines whether the current FCP should trigger a GC.
 The decision to collect or not is a difficult one as there exists a trade-off between reducing the amount of work per collection and having to collect more frequently.
 Clearly, triggering a collection will have an effect on subsequent collections.
 Because GC is invoked sooner due to GCH than without GCH, additional collections might get introduced.
 On the other hand, triggering a collection at an FCP can help reduce the GC overhead.
-A collection at an FCP will generally introduce modest pause times compared to collections at a non-FCPs.
+A collection at an FCP will generally introduce modest pause times compared to collections at other points.
 Moreover, triggering a full-heap collection grows the nursery size and gives objects more time to die, while triggering a nursery collection when few objects are live will result in the mature generation filling up slower, reducing the need for more expensive full-heap collections.

 To make this complex trade-off, the instrumentation code in the FCPs implements an analytical cost-benefit model.
 The cost-benefit model estimates the total GC time for getting from the current FCP to the end of its FCP's live/time pattern.
 The cost-benefit model considers the following three scenarios: (i) do not trigger a GC in the current FCP, (ii) trigger a full-heap GC, or (iii) trigger a nursery GC.
-For each of these three scenarios, the cost-benefit model computes the total GC time by analytically simulating how the heap will evolve through the FCP's live/time pattern.
-This is done as follows.
-First, the cost-benefit model computes the GC cost in the current FCP under the three scenarios:
+For each of these three scenarios, the cost-benefit model computes the total GC time ($C{total,i}$ with i one of the three scenarios above) by analytically simulating how the heap will evolve through the FCP's live/time pattern.
+The total GC time can be split up in a number of components: $C{total,i} = C{FCP,i} + \sum{j=1}^{n} C{profile,j} + C{end}$.
+We now explain each component in more detail.
+First, the cost-benefit model computes the GC cost in the current FCP under the following three scenarios: